Tinkerforge/doc/source/Software/Brickv.rst

 To install Brick Viewer from the console use the following::

- sudo apt-get install python python-qt4 python-qwt5-qt4 python-matplotlib python-scipy python-opengl python-numpy python-qt4-gl sudo dpkg -i brickv_latest.deb
+ sudo apt-get install python python-qt4 python-qt4-gl python-qwt5-qt4 python-opengl
+ sudo dpkg -i brickv_latest.deb

 To install Brick Viewer from source, download the source from `here <https://github.com/Tinkerforge/brickv>`__ and install the dependencies: